 Due to the recurrent clashes between opposing armed groups, forcibly displaced people require emergency life-saving assistance.
-People most hit by the conflict have limited access to primary healthcare, clean water and sanitation, and other basic services.
+People most hit by the conflict have limited access to primary healthcare, clean water and sanitation, but also other basic services.
 The ongoing fighting has disrupted the access to education, keeping 116,000 students out of school, with closed schools totalling 220 in Tripoli and surrounding areas.

-There are over 800 0000 vulnerable people who barely have access to healthcare.
-There are frequent medicine shortages, and according to the World Health Organization (WHO), 17.5 percent of the hospitals and 20 percent of public health facilities are closed due to destruction, damage or occupation.
-Crime and human trafficking are rampant, with horrific reports of abduction, abuse, and smuggling.
+More than 820,000 people are in need of humanitarian assistance.
+There are frequent medicine shortages and inadequate health service providers.
+According to the World Health Organization (WHO), about 20% of public hospitals and health facilities are closed due to destruction, damage or occupation.
+Crime and human trafficking are rampant, with reports of abduction, abuse and smuggling.

-EU humanitarian aid supports access to essential healthcare for victims of the conflict including emergency war surgery, physical rehabilitation, prosthesis and psychosocial support, provision of essential medicines and care of gender-based violence survivors.
+The EU supports access to essential healthcare for victims of the conflict, including emergency war surgery, physical rehabilitation, prosthesis and psychosocial support, essential medicines and care for survivors of gender-based violence.
 It contributes to the restoration of primary healthcare services in conflict-affected areas.
-The services are provided indiscriminately to all vulnerable people, including migrants and asylum seekers.
+The services are provided indiscriminately to all vulnerable people, including migrants, refugees and asylum seekers.

-In September 2018, in the wake of fighting in the capital Tripoli that led to dozens of civilians’ casualties, health facilities were assisted with war surgery, trauma kits, and essential medicines.
+Since April 2019, due to the ongoing conflict in and around Tripoli, health facilities have been assisted with war surgery, trauma kits, and essential medicines.
 In other locations, EU-funded humanitarian organisations have also supplied essential medicines (for trauma, obstetric and non-communicable diseases).
 However, in some cases, security incidents have had a severe impact on aid delivery.

-Funds also help to provide food assistance to vulnerable internally displaced people, returnees, and refugees.
-In selected regions, where preconditions are in place, the most vulnerable people, who are affected by the conflict and are excluded from social protection mechanisms, receive cash-based assistance.
-This can be in the form of vouchers, bank transfers, e-cards or cash-in-hand, depending on the context, location and the needs of those receiving the assistance.
+Funds also help to provide food assistance and livelihood support to vulnerable internally displaced people, returnees, and refugees.
+In regions where preconditions are in place, the most vulnerable people who are excluded from social protection schemes receive cash-based assistance.
+This can be in the form of vouchers, bank transfers, e-cards or cash-in-hand, depending on the context, location and needs.

 EU-funded humanitarian organisations have contributed to the restoration of essential education services in conflict-stricken Benghazi and Sirte.
 This has enabled thousands of girls and boys to access basic education and to receive psychosocial support.

 Libya also receives development and early recovery funding through other EU instruments, including the EU Trust Fund for Africa.
-The EU’s humanitarian and development departments work together to ensure there is a link and close cooperation between short-term emergency assistance and longer-term development measures, notably regarding the health sector.
+The EU’s humanitarian and development departments work together to ensure a link and close cooperation between short-term emergency assistance and longer-term development aid, notably in the health sector.